 So why quit caffeine?

 When asking people who love coffee about their relationship with it, there are a range of responses: it’s everything from “a treat” to “an everyday indulgence.”
 One extreme coffee-drinker said “most of my personality is tied to [it].”
 Rarely do people associate caffeine addiction with any serious cause for concern—and many willingly admit they’re addicted.
 So what’s the big deal?

 Aside from intoxication or withdrawal, there are other aspects to consider when using caffeine as a main source of energy.
 Additionally, it’s advised that certain people should avoid caffeinated products, such as those with anxiety, high blood pressure, insomnia, and diabetes.
 People who experience adverse effects from caffeine, such as the jitters typically associated with caffeine intoxication, may want to consider at least scaling back their consumption.

-In the article, he cites 10 reasons for reducing, or eliminating coffee from your diet, including:
+In the article, he cites 6 ways to reduce or eliminate coffee from your diet, including:

 - Caffeine increases catecholamines, your stress hormones.
 This elicits cortisol and increases insulin, which can cause inflammation.

 - Habitual caffeine drinking decreases insulin sensitivity, which can make it difficult for cells to respond appropriately to blood sugar.
 High blood sugar levels lead to arterial deterioration and cardiovascular risks.

 - Diterpenes in unfiltered coffee have been linked to higher levels of triglycerides, LDL, and VLDL levels.

 - The helpful chlorogenic acids that may delay glucose absorption in the intestine have also been shown to increase homocysteine levels—an indicator for increased risk of cardiovascular disease.